 The other possibility is \textbf{intensional type theory}, which is Martin-L\"of type theory without the reflection rule.
 By dropping this rule, we gain decidable type checking.
 However, the cost is that we lose extensionality principles, and thus the identity type becomes less specified.
-For instance, neither function extensionality nor uniqueness of identity proofs are provable in intensional type theory~(\cite{hofmann:1998}).
+For instance, neither function extensionality nor uniqueness of identity proofs are provable in intensional type theory~\cite{hofmann:1998}.

-\paragraph*{Univalent Foundations.} Univalent foundations~(\cite{program:2013}) is a version of intensional Martin-L\"of type theory where identity types are more extensional compared to plain intensional type theory and in which type checking is still decidable.
+\paragraph*{Univalent Foundations.} Univalent foundations~\cite{program:2013} is a version of intensional Martin-L\"of type theory where identity types are more extensional compared to plain intensional type theory and in which type checking is still decidable.
 The distinguishing feature of univalent foundations is the \textbf{univalence axiom}.
 This axiom allows us to identify types whenever we have an equivalence between them, and thus two types have the same properties if they are equivalent.
 Not only types, but also functions have a more extensional identity in this setting, since function extensionality can be derived from the univalence axiom.

 However, the univalence axiom contradicts uniqueness of identity proofs.
 Uniqueness of identity proofs says that identity types are trivial, since it says that objects can only be identified in at most one way.
-If we assume the univalence axiom, types can be identified in multiple ways, since types can be isomorphic in multiple ways.
-For this reason, we view types differently in univalent foundations: instead of viewing types as sets, we see \textbf{types as spaces}, terms as points, and identities as paths~(\cite{program:2013}).
-One can make this precise by giving a model of type theory using simplicial sets~(\cite{kapulkin:2021}).
+If we assume the univalence axiom, types can be identified in multiple ways, since there can be different isomorphisms between types.
+For this reason, we view types differently in univalent foundations: instead of viewing types as sets, we see \textbf{types as spaces}, terms as points, and identities as paths~\cite{program:2013}.
+One can make this precise by giving a model of type theory using simplicial sets~\cite{kapulkin:2021}.